angad-singh/copy-user-data/README.md

 Continuing from the above step, fill in the credentials for your Reddit accounts under `[new_account]` and `[old_account]` sites.

 ## Configuring
-Now you are all set to start migrating your data!
+Now you are all set to start configuring your migration!

 This script provides the option to copy either your subscribed subreddits or your friends or your saved posts or all of these things if you wish.
 If you look in your `praw.ini` file, you will see the following:
 ```